Skip Global navigation and goto content

 Florida Department of Health in Madison County

-School health services are vital to schools because children spend over one-third of their day at school.
+School Health services are vital to schools because children spend over one-third of their day at school.
 Without school health services students would not have access to immediate health care needs at the time it is most needed.

-School health staff provide services to a steady flow of students in the school health clinic for any number of reasons, including but not limited to:
+School Health staff provide services to a steady flow of students in the school health clinic for any number of reasons, including but not limited to:

 • Administration of prescription and over-the-counter medications

-• Administration of state-mandated health screenings (scoliosis, hearing, vision, height and weight)
+• Administration of state-mandated health screenings (scoliosis, hearing, vision, height, and weight)

 • Emergency first aid treatment